Batman and Robin Eternal: Present

 Dick Grayson, on assignment for Spyral, teams up with Tim Drake (Red Robin) and Jason Todd (Red Hood) to stop a cyborg cyclist.
 Later, he is attacked by a group of children and his own field handler, both claiming to act on behalf of someone called "Mother".
 Running away, he meets a nearly silent young woman who also says one word - "Mother", but instead of attempting to kill him, she deliberately holds back and gives him a Bat-flashdrive containing a confession from Batman, as well as a list of names.
 The recording identifies the young woman as Cassandra Cain.

 Harper Row, bitter that Batman's apparent death at the hand of the Joker has robbed her of the chance to be Batman's partner, suffers an attack by one of Mother's agents calling himself the Orphan.
 Cassandra Cain saves her, then chases after the Orphan.
 Dick meets Harper and her roommate Stephanie Brown (the Spoiler), and takes them to the Batcave to get Harper medical attention and meet with Tim and Jason.
-Dick's superior, Helena Bertinlli, Matron of Spyral, discovers that Mother's agents are going to attack Bruce Wayne at a party.
+Dick's superior, Helena Bertinelli, Matron of Spyral, discovers that Mother's agents are going to attack Bruce Wayne at a party.

 Dick rushes off to save Bruce, and is met by members of the We Are Robin gang (including Duke Thomas) and Batgirl.
 They save Bruce from dozens of ax-wielding assassins, and Dick follows a lead while Tim, Jason, and Stephanie deal with the disappearance of an injured Harper and the mysterious Cassandra.

 Dick's lead turns out to be Tim's witness-protection-program parents, which causes a split in the Robins - Tim and Jason investigating one lead, Dick another.
 Dick, Harper, and Cass head to Prague, where they find Mother waiting for them.
 She entices Dick to join her, but he rejects her offer and instead battles her agents at the ballet alongside Harper and Cass.
 In the wake of their victory, Harper accidentally triggers something in Cass, who flees.

 Jason and Tim follow the electronic signal that coincided with the attack on Bruce and find Bane attempting to take back his former country from the mysterious Order of St. Dumas.
 Working together with the villain, Jason and Tim stumble upon Azrael, also known as Jean-Paul Valley, apparently another one of Mother's children, sold to the Order as an angel of death against their enemies.
 Tim suffers the effects of Azrael's mental attack, and Jason carries him away to safety.